KhurtSC/Labs/Phishing-Analysis/README.md

 # Phishing Analysis Lab

-Welcome to my phishing analysis repository, a hands-on lab designed to build pattern recognition and muscle memory by analyzing real-world phishing emails from a personal honeypot to develop the fast, intuitive triage skills required of a security analyst.
+Welcome to my Phishing Analysis Lab.
+This repository serves as a hands-on, practical environment dedicated to enhancing my skills in threat identification, proper triage, and investigative methodologies.

 ## Objectives

-- **High-Volume Triage:** Analyze a large quantity of emails to quickly spot anomalies in headers, spoofed senders, and obfuscated links.
-- **Standardized Analysis:** Apply a consistent, repeatable template to every email to ensure thorough and efficient investigations.
+* **Practical Application:** Analyze real-world phishing samples to build applicable skills in threat detection, header analysis, and pattern recognition.
-- **Attachment Deep-Dives:** Safely extract and investigate malicious payloads (PDFs, macros, executables) to progressively build malware analysis skills.
+* **Technical Expansion:** Safely extract and investigate malicious payloads to expand my technical capabilities, bridging the gap between email security and foundational malware analysis.

-## Repository Structure (will be applied if certain number of writeups are done)

-- **`in-front/`** – Deep dives and complex findings.
-- **`archive/`** – Other analyses made.

 ## Growth and Feedback

-I am actively building my foundational knowledge in malware/attachment analysis.
-Because I am pushing myself to learn, some early attachment analyses might contain minor mistakes.
-Feedback and corrections are highly encouraged, thank you very much!
+I am actively building my knowledge base and intentionally pushing myself to tackle increasingly complex threats.
+Because this is a live learning environment where I am constantly testing new techniques, some of my early attachment analyses or methodologies may contain minor errors.

+I am highly receptive to constructive feedback, technical corrections, and industry insights.
+I appreciate you taking the time to review my investigations!